History of Gartland Foundry

 The basic policy at Gartland Foundry has always been to deliver the finest castings, at the fairest price, by the best means available.

-Grimes took the Foundry into new markets and positioned it to be one the leading job shop foundries in the country.
-The Gartland Foundry has long been known as the leader in highly machinable castings with short lead times and tremendous on-time delivery capabilities.
+Grimes took Gartland Foundry into new markets and positioned it to be one of the leading job shop foundries in the country.
+Gartland Foundry has long been identified as a leader in highly machinable castings with short lead times and tremendous on time delivery.

 Gartland continues to be managed by the Gartland-Grimes family and certainly has its focus on succession planning to continue the century plus operation and reach into the future to keep the foundry growing and prospering.

 The commitment to producing quality iron castings in a quick, efficient manner will always be the cornerstone of Gartland Foundry.